-The MOHH Talent Scholarship is awarded to local undergraduates and graduates who have a passion for contributing to Singapore’s public healthcare sector.
-The scholarship will provide fresh graduates rewarding and challenging careers via a structured job exposure programme and aims to groom the next generation of leaders in the healthcare industry.
+Healthcare Scholarships are awarded to local undergraduates and graduates who have a passion for contributing to Singapore’s public healthcare sector.
+The scholarship will provide fresh graduates rewarding and challenging careers via a Scholars’ Development Framework and aims to groom the next generation of leaders in the sector.

-MOHH–Healthcare Graduate Studies Award (HGSA)The HGSA is offered to final year undergraduates or recent university graduates who are keen to pursue a Master’s degree in selected health science-related courses such as Medical Informatics and Data Analytics.
+- MOHH–Healthcare Graduate Studies Award (HGSA)The HGSA is offered to final-year undergraduates or recent university graduates who are keen to pursue a Master's degree in selected health science or healthcare-related disciplines such as Audiology, Business Analytics and Clinical Psychology.

 Community Involvement Programmes